pinax-network/token-api/CONTRIBUTING.md

 #### Before Submitting an Enhancement

 - Make sure that you are using the [latest version](/releases).
-If you're using the binary, you can check with `pinax-token-api --version`.
+If you're using the binary, you can check with `token-api --version`.
 - Read the [documentation](README.md) carefully and find out if the functionality is already covered, maybe by an individual configuration.
 - Perform a [search](/issues) to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.
 - Find out whether your idea fits with the scope and aims of the project.
 Keep in mind that features should be useful to the majority of users and not just a small subset.